syncattacker/CTFs/THM/Agent-Sudo/writeup.md

 ## Additional

 > Although this is the complete write-up with the exact steps to get into the machine, but I have also tried gobuster for directory enumeration as this was one of the basic checklists and the machine was not known to me.
-You can look at the gobuster logs [GoBuster Scan](./gobuster.log) or run the following command ```└─# gobuster dir -u "http://<MACHINE-IP>" -w /usr/share/wordlists/rockyou.txt -t 64 --no-errors -v -o gobuster.log```.
+You can look at the gobuster logs [GoBuster Scan](./gobuster.log) or run the following command ```gobuster dir -u "http://<MACHINE-IP>" -w /usr/share/wordlists/rockyou.txt -t 64 --no-errors -v -o gobuster.log```.

 ## References
 - [Exploit-DB](https://www.exploit-db.com/exploits/47502)